 Mounted Parthian archer

-- Quivers generally aren’t kept on your back.
+- As we’ve discussed above, quivers generally aren’t kept on your back.
 The arrows are too hard to reach!
 Instead, they hang from the hip.
 The direction in which they hang is important.
 If the arrows face backwards, there’s a good chance you won’t find any left when you come to nock—they’ve all fallen out.
 So quivers are positioned so arrows tip forwards.
 Easy to reach, and they don’t fall out.

 - Archers wear vambraces, or at least one on the arm in which they hold the bow.
 The reason?
 Once you loose that arrow, the string snaps forward and can sometimes strike the forearm, causing cuts and lacerations if not protected.